 You may also try limiting foods that tend to worsen diarrhea, including:

 - Dairy products.

 - Very sweet foods.

-Talk with your doctor if your diarrhea doesn't diminish or becomes more severe, or if you lose weight and become weak.
+Talk with your doctor if your diarrhea doesn't gradually go away or becomes more severe, or if you lose weight and become weak.
 Your provider may recommend medicine to slow down intestinal movement, such as loperamide (Imodium A-D).
 Medicines that decrease the laxative effect of bile, such as medicine containing cholestyramine (Prevalite), may also help.
 Your provider also may suggest that you take a multivitamin to compensate for malabsorption of fat-soluble vitamins.